 Interfaces Reference

-This page outlines the optimizer interfaces supported by Flume, which currently include SciPy and ParOpt.
+This page outlines the optimizer interfaces supported by Flume, which currently include SciPy, ParOpt, and pyOptSparse.

 class flume.interfaces.scipy_interface.FlumeScipyInterface(flume_sys: System, callback=None)